Object-ions/pizzaParlor/TDD.md

 -> myPizza.calcPrice()
 Expected Output: <- 12.5

+Describe: cart()
-Test: It should calculate the price right when declaring the variable from checkbox
+Test: It should calculate the price after selecting 'size' and 'toppings'
 Code: ->